New Trump administration rules could allow more logging and roadbuilding in the nation’s forests

 But conservationists say the impact of the rule change goes far beyond a single parcel of 2,800 acres.
-The revision weakens requirements under the National Environmental Policy Act that compel the Forest Service to study the potential environmental harm of approved developments and to publicly share that scientific analysis so the public can submit informed comments on the proposed work.
+The rule weakens requirements under the National Environmental Policy Act (NEPA) that compel the Forest Service to study the potential environmental harm of approved developments and to publicly share that scientific analysis so the public can submit informed comments on the proposed work.

-Under the new rule, which takes effect Thursday, officials can use a loophole called categorical exclusion to bypass the studies, not just in the limited area but across the nearly 200 million acres of wilderness that the Forest Service manages.
+The rule change, which goes into effect Thursday, gives Forest Service officials broad authority to use loopholes called categorical exclusions to bypass NEPA requirements.
+Categorical exclusions are projects deemed to have no environmental impact, and as the rule is written, they can be applied across the nearly 200 million acres of wilderness that the Forest Service manages.

 “We’re not talking about using the exclusion once,” said Alison Flint, a senior attorney for the Wilderness Society.
 “This is an authority that can be used successively over and over again throughout the 193-million acre national forest system and in wildly varying circumstances.”

+Categorical exclusions are a “permission slip” for loggers to cut trees and developers to build roads without informing local communities of the work, Flint said.
+Forests are a source of drinking water for more than 150 million people.

-NEPA, Flint said, “is designed to make sure the wrong things don’t happen in the wrong places.
-Today’s rule undercuts that role.”
+NEPA “is designed to make sure the wrong things don’t happen in the wrong places.
+Today’s rule undercuts that role,” she said.

 Nixon signed this law.
 Trump is changing it to speed up road building, drilling, logging and other activities in environmentally sensitive spots

-Bill Imbergamo, executive director of the Federal Forest Research Coalition, took an opposite view.
+Bill Imbergamo, executive director of the Federal Forest Resource Coalition, took an opposite view.
 “The modest reforms in today’s final rule are badly needed, yet are still inadequate for the massive challenges facing the Forest Service,” he said.

-As fires grow more catastrophic, the Forest Service can use the categorical exclusions granted by the revision “to chip away at the over 90 million acres of our national forests that are at risk” for fire, Imbergamo said.
+Imbergamo said the Forest Service can use the categorical exclusions for land management “to chip away at the over 90 million acres of our national forests that are at risk” for fire.

 Fighting fires isn’t the Trump administration’s only agenda.
-President Trump is pushing to open public lands and oceans to industrial developers before President-elect Joe Biden takes office Jan.
-20.
+President Trump is pushing to open public lands and oceans to industrial developers before President-elect Joe Biden takes office in January.

-It’s unclear whether congressional Democrats can reverse the administration’s final rules under the Congressional Review Act, as Republicans did when they controlled both chambers of Congress after former president Barack Obama left office.
+It is unclear whether congressional Democrats can reverse the administration’s final rules under the Congressional Review Act, as Republicans did when they controlled both chambers of Congress after former president Barack Obama left office.

 Agencies must propose a change, submit the proposal to the House and Senate, which can approve or deny the changes.
-House Democrats will enter the next Congress with a smaller majority, and party control of the Senate hinges on two upcoming elections in Georgia.
+House Democrats will enter the next Congress with a smaller majority, and party control of the Senate hinges on two upcoming runoff elections in Georgia.

 NEPA is one of several bedrock laws opposed by corporate interests that Trump has weakened during his term.
 The president appointed a new director to the Commission on Environmental Quality, the board that oversees NEPA.
-The CEQ then struck down the requirement that agencies consider the long-term environmental impact of projects while it also shrank the mandated public comment period.
+The CEQ then struck down the requirement that agencies consider the long-term environmental effect of projects, while it also shrank the mandated public comment period.

-In a summary of the change provided by the Forest Service, the agency said it’s “amending its NEPA regulations as described in this final rule to make more efficient use of those resources to fulfill NEPA’s requirements and, in turn, its mission.
+In a summary of the change provided by the Forest Service, the agency said it is “amending its NEPA regulations as described in this final rule to make more efficient use of those resources to fulfill NEPA’s requirements and, in turn, its mission.

 “The final rule is consistent with the Council on Environmental Quality’s intent to ensure that federal agencies conduct environmental reviews in a coordinated, consistent, predictable, and timely manner, and to reduce unnecessary burdens and delays,” it said.